Mental Health Resources for ISU Employees

 Below is a comprehensive list of services ready and able to serve you, your family, a colleague, student or friend in distress.
 There are a variety of resources, on-campus and in the community, that are available whether in crisis or just needing someone to talk with.
 Many resources are available 24/7.

-For immediate concerns about an individual's safety or the safety of others - if you think they might cause harm to self or someone else.
+Resources for immediate concerns about an individual's safety or the safety of others (if you think they might cause harm to self or someone else):

 If there is an immediate threat to self or others, you are strongly encouraged to contact 911.

 Your Life Iowa provides crisis service coordination, linkages to crisis screening and mental health services 24 hours a day with Mobile Crisis Response Team (on-site, face-to-face mental health crisis services).
 In conjunction with Mobile Crisis Response Team, the Crisis Stabilization Community-Based Services (CSCBS) are short-term (5-day) services designed to stabilize an individual experiencing a mental health crisis in the community.
 They also provide information, referral, and counseling.
-Call, text or go to website here to chat to someone live or get more information.
+Call, text or visit the website here to chat to someone live or get more information.

 Program of Iowa State University Extension and Outreach (Statewide)

 Iowa Concern offers information and referrals on legal education, financial concerns, stress counseling and crisis/disaster.
 These services are available 24 hours a day, 7 days a week by phone at no charge.
 Access their website here.

 We can all help prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals across the United States.
 The Lifeline is comprised of a national network of over 180 local crisis centers, combining custom local care and resources with national standards and best practices.
-Call or go to the their website here to chat to someone live or get more information.
+Call or visit the website here to chat with someone live or get more information.

 Employee & Family Resources (EFR) for Iowa State University Employees